Comments to Ethical Skeptic (part 4) - sars2.net

 ggsave("1.png",width=6,height=3.2,dpi=300*4)

-The text in Ethical Skeptic's plot says that "Weekly cancer death rates are up above the 2014 - 2019 regression baseline".
+Ethical Skeptic's plot says that "Weekly cancer death rates are up above the 2014 - 2019 regression baseline".
 The way he appears to have accomplished the feat was to first fake his regression line, and then to manually move points upwards when the points happened to fall below his fake regression line.

 Ethical Skeptic posted this tweet: [https://x.com/EthicalSkeptic/status/1972021203867951336]

-The paper he linked looked at cancer incidence within the first year of vaccination, where vaccinated people had a hazard ratio of about 1.27 for relative to unvaccinated people. [https://biomarkerres.biomedcentral.com/articles/10.1186/s40364-025-00831-w]
+The paper he linked looked at cancer incidence during the first year from vaccination, where vaccinated people had a hazard ratio of about 1.27 relative to a matched cohort of unvaccinated people. [https://biomarkerres.biomedcentral.com/articles/10.1186/s40364-025-00831-w]

 In a Japanese study unvaccinated women were much less likely than vaccinated women to get screening for breast cancer.
 The authors wrote that when they did a regression adjusted for age, socioeconomic variables, and health-seeking behavior traits, "Individuals who remained unvaccinated due to health concerns (incidence rate ratio (IRR) = 0.47, 95% confidence interval (CI) 0.29-0.77, p = 0.003) and for other unspecified reasons (IRR = 0.73, 95% CI 0.62-0.86, p < 0.001) were significantly less inclined to opt for screening when compared to their fully vaccinated counterparts." [https://www.mdpi.com/2072-6694/16/9/1783]